abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 ### Doing is faster than watching

-When it comes to your learning curve, if you want to optimize your learning curve...
+When it comes to your learning curve, if you want to optimise your learning curve...
 One of the reasons why I don't love podcasts, even though I'm a generator of podcasts, is that I like to consume my information very quickly.

 And I'm a good reader, or a fast reader and I can read very fast but I can only listen at a certain speed.
 I know people listen at 2x, 3x, but everyone sounds like a chipmunk and it's hard to go back, it's hard to highlight, it's hard to pinpoint snippets and save them in your notebook, and so on.